space-wizards/RobustToolbox/readme.md

 # SS13 Remake #

-This is a defunct attempt at an SS13 remake.
+This is a renewed attempt at an SS13 remake.

 The original sprites for the game, created by Adam Riches, have been withheld for use in a future project at his discretion.
 The original sprites have been replaced with placeholder images.